essic/prez-why-fsharp/PITCHME.md

 @fa[arrow-down]

 +++
-We wish to forbids the creation of a person with an invalid name and / or first name
+We wish to forbid the creation of a person with an invalid name and / or first name

 +++
 Let's say an invalid name / first name is null or empty here

 +++
-For an invalid age, since we're cool individuals, we'll just forbids negative number
+For an invalid age, since we're cool individuals, we'll just forbid negative number

 +++?code=src/implem03.fs&lang=fsharp
 @[34-37](We create a function which check if I got any nullable string is my list !)